 11. Paying direct debits?

 When you join the Club you will be automatically put on to a standard direct debit.
 This means you pay a fixed amount on the same day each month based on your estimated consumption.
 Once your account is set up with the supplier, you can log in to adjust the amount of your fixed direct debit.
 If you wish you change to variable direct debit, this means you will receive notification of how much you owe for that month and it will be taken out of your bank account a few days later.

-12. How can to talk to someone at Octopus Energy in Welsh?
+12. How can I talk to someone at Octopus Energy in Welsh?